rehierl/node-tree-outliner/3-basic-design/3-5-0-design-6.md

 Applying this clarified definition, and associating each node with one section only, has the following effect: (1) Nodes `n1-9` all are top-level nodes of `s0`, and (2) nodes `n2-9` all are top-level nodes of `s1`.

+Note that any node can still be a top-level node to multiple sections.